+Do these signs sound a bit vague?
 Yes, potentially they do however through understanding the process of oxidative stress we can appreciate how cell damage then progressively compromises natural order and physiological processes in the body.

 So, what can cellular damage do?

-This diagram that I have adapted from A. Agarwal and his paper, The Role of Antioxidant Therapy In The Treatment Of Male Infertility, gives amazing clarity as to how oxidative stress can cause havoc in the body.3
+This diagram that I have adapted from A. Agarwal and his paper, The Role of Antioxidant Therapy In The Treatment Of Male Infertility, gives amazing clarity as to how oxidative stress can cause havoc in the body.8

 Here we see that as an example oxidative stress is able to: